Make Your New Home a Custom Built Home

 The BuildersFind a builder in the Home Builder Directory who truly enjoys working with clients--listening to their needs and dreams--and making them come true--from paper to the construction site.
 Trust is extremely important in this type of venture, and you'll want to feel comfortable in your relationship with your builder as your new home is constructed.
 You'll also want a builder with a good track record of building many homes, and don't hesitate to ask for referrals.
 Knowing that you are working with an experienced, reputable builder will give you the peace of mind to know the job is being done right--by the books--and to code.

-The Building ProccessYour home building project is a major construction job, perhaps more easily understood by breaking it into four phases.
+The Building ProcessYour home building project is a major construction job, perhaps more easily understood by breaking it into four phases.
 Phase I includes the excavation, pouring the concrete floor for the basement, preparing the foundation, and back fill against the home.
 They will also grade the site for proper drainage.
 This process usually takes around 30 days.
 Phase II is one of the most exciting phases, as the framers come in to build the walls.
 You can start to see your new home taking shape during this phase.
-Roofing is also done, as well as doors and windows installed.
+Roofing is also done, and this is the time to consider which gutters will work for your home so water is diverted away from your foundation.
+It's also the phase to choose and purchase doors and windows, with many choices available.
 After this, your home will be completely weather-proofed and ready for inside work.
 Phase III involves the rough-in for the electrical, plumbing, and heating systems.
 Since everything must be inspected, there may be a slight pause in work, but once the inspections are complete, your builder can insulate and drywall the home.

 At the same time, the siding crew will be finishing up the exterior of the home.
 Phase IV is the final phase, where the finishing touches are applied, like paint, doors, trim, cabinets, countertops, fixtures, and flooring.
 If your builder takes pride in these details, they will not rush through the job.
 Now you're ready to move in, with a typical construction period of 120 days from start to finish.